wichayutdew/paidy-assignment/README.md

 > In case there is any code that can be improved or cleaned up

+1. convert returned timestamp to be in server timezone
+   > this will be helpful for internal service within company in same DC to avoid timezone conversion issues
+2. Hide sensitive error message from user
+   > Error messages is often hold sensitive information, exposing it as-is in HTTP layer is not a good practice.
+3. Create cache invalidate endpoint
+   > This is to allow internal user to invalidate the cache easily in case we need to promptly update the token from vault, or there's some wrong exchange data.
+   >
+   > Decided not to implement the authentication header for this due to same assumption as the service's goal to run in internal cloud network.
+   So, only authorized user within the company can actually hit the endpoint, and there's no impact when the endpoint is called accidentally other than the cache is evicted.

-## Idea
+### Idea

-1. make generic HTTP client and Server Route
+- make generic HTTP client and Server Route

+### Rejected Idea(s)

-2. convert Error to GenericServerError so we don't need to handle error transformation in every service -- this goes against the functional programming paradigm, so I'll leave it as an optional task
+1. convert All Errors to SingleGenericServerError so we don't need to handle error transformation in every service
-3. Hide sensitive error message from user
-4. create DOCKERFILE to allow service to run in production, split application config into `common` - qa,prod,local,test
-5. update timestamp returned to be in server timezone, this will be helpful for internal service within company in same DC to avoid timezone conversion issues
+   > against the functional programming paradigm, decided to not implement it